How to Draw a Desert Landscape: The Backside of the San Bernardino Mountains

 Step One: Begin Sketching Out The Details of the Drawing

-Drawing landscape designs is a creative and economical way to create art for the walls of your home.
-As you can see in this photograph of the backside of the San Bernardino Mountains there is no clean horizon line in the distance, which has to do with my having taken the picture on a high pnnacle looking down in altitude.
+Drawing landscape designs is a creative way to create art for the walls of your home.
+As you can see in this photograph of the backside of the San Bernardino Mountains there is no clean horizon line in the distance, which has to do with my having taken the picture on a high pinnacle looking down in altitude.
 The back side of the San Bernardino Mountains is a high desert mountainous environment with chaparral bushes, yucca, and many hills.
-There are few flat valleys here, and as such the horizon line will not be as clean.
+There are few flat valleys here, and as such, the horizon line will not be as clean.
 To focus on the large boulders and bushes in the foreground and made the mountains in the way distance mostly barren.
 The mountains directly in front of this will have a few more details, but the majority of details are reserved for the center and the foreground of this scene.

 Step Two: Adding Bushes and Boulders

 Here I continued to add the bushes, boulders, and the smaller rocks of the landscape.
-In this drawing I sporadically added details as I went along, and one nice thing about sketching as opposed to painting is that you can put it aside, and work on it whenever you have a little bit of spare time.
+In this drawing, I sporadically added details as I went along, and one nice thing about sketching as opposed to painting is that you can put it aside, and work on it whenever you have a little bit of spare time.

 Step Three: Keep Your Eyes On The Photograph, But Feel Free To Improvise

 Keep your eyes on the photograph as you sketch the desert landscape, but feel free to improvise.
 For instance, a peculiar shaped boulder that is in one part of the photograph might look more interesting in another part of the the drawing.
 Use your artistic license and the essence of the photograph to create boulders in places where they might not have been.

 Step Four: Add Details In The Distance

 Begin to add the details of small bushes and boulders in the distance, but keep in mind these will be smaller than the ones in the foreground.
 This is because things look smaller when they are far away, even if these objects are monster truck size boulders.